WilsonPercival/WilsonPercival/crash animation editor find all resizes/crash_animation_editor_find_all_resizes_r334b.md

 1. Create a new project.
 2. Create a sprite.
 3. Open the context menu of the animation.
-4. Press `Find all references...` and `Alt + R`.
+4. Press `Find all references...` and `Alt + R` (it should be fast).
 Note that the animation editor has closed and the `Resize Image Canvas` window has opened.
 5. Click `OK`.

 ## Observed result